-Tommie men's hockey has won or shared the six of the last seven MIAC championships and has posted 36 consecutive winning seasons.
+Tommie men's hockey has won or shared six of the last eight MIAC championships, and has posted 37 consecutive winning seasons.

-The Tommies have received 50 All-America honors in the last 48 seasons.
+The Tommies have received 50 All-America honors in the last 48 seasons, and two CoSIDA Academic All-America awards in the last 20 seasons.

-Current coach Jeff Boeser has been associated with St. Thomas hockey as a player, assistant and head coach for 36 years.
-He’s guided the Tommies to four consecutive conference championships from 2012-15.
+Current coach Jeff Boeser has been associated with St. Thomas hockey as a player, assistant and head coach for nearly four 40 years.
+He guided the Tommies to six conference championships so far this decade.

 Boeser’s 2013-14 team was ranked as high as No. 2 in the Division III polls and surpassed 20 wins.
 St. Thomas broke a 10-year-old conference men's hockey record for fewest goals allowed (19) in a 16-game MIAC season.